GarettKaube/AlgorithmicTradingAgent/README.md

 The following plot shows the results:

 ![newplot](https://github.com/user-attachments/assets/5a7d82b9-d225-43bb-8007-0d84cdb5ecb4)
 When training the model, the 0 label was rare so observations with label 0 are dropped and -1 observations are relabled as 0 by a label encoder.
+So the final model will only learn if the top or bottom barriers will be touched within the holding period.

 #### Feature Engineering and hidden Markov model